Of all the video calling apps to see growth during the coronavirus pandemic, Zoom's rise has arguably been the most striking.

 Once focused mainly on business users, the software went from around 10 million daily meeting participants in December 2019 to 300 million just four months later.
 The subsequent introduction of end-to-end encryption in October 2020 added an extra layer of security.

-With many countries seeing restrictions reintroduced as we head into winter, it's set to remain popular for the foreseeable future.
-One of its big attractions is a free tier which offers an excellent range of functionality, including support for up to 100 participants.
+With many countries seeing restrictions continue well into 2021, it's set to remain popular for the foreseeable future.
+One of Zoom's big selling points is a free tier which offers an excellent range of functionality, including support for up to 100 participants.

 How long is a Zoom free meeting?